Thank you for visiting our website and showing interest in this page.

 Prayers of Healing & Intercession

 on the 2nd Sunday – Communion.
-We serve one another, we will explain as we go along
+We are served by the Elders, we will explain as we go along

 A Hymn that sends us out encouraged